Blynk IoT

 Troubleshooting

-in your firmware matches what is shown in the Blynk console Search > Device > Device Info. - If your Particle device has a built-in RGB then it should be breathing cyan if it is connected to the Particle cloud.
+- If your Particle device has a built-in RGB then it should be breathing cyan if it is connected to the Particle cloud.

 - Perform all of the tests under Testing to be sure that each communication step from the Particle hardware to Blynk and back works properly.

-After your device is connected to Blynk, this integration can be easily modified to include more functionality.
+After your device is connected to Blynk, this basic integration can be easily modified to include more functionality.